jakop345/cloudron-box/README.md

    (replace the username and path to rmappdir.sh to match your environment)

+   You might have to clear the sudo cache using sudo -k.

 ** Verify using `sudo rmdirapp.sh --check`.
 This should print 'OK'

 Running